-Data Rights (FAR Subpart 27.4) consist of the legal rights a contractor and/or the government have to use technical, Intellectual Property (IP) and software data.
-This data can include proposal, source selection, software, management, concepts and technical packages.
+Data Rights (FAR Subpart 27.4) consist of the legal rights a contractor and/or the government have to use technical, Intellectual Property (IP), and software data.
+This data can include a proposal, source selection, software, management, concepts, and technical packages.
 There are four (4) major data right types:

 - Government Purpose Rights

 - Specifically Negotiated License Rights

 The rights of the Government to use, disclose, reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, in any manner and for any purpose, and to have or permit others to do so.
 The Government acquires unlimited rights in the following data except for copyrighted works:

 - Data first produced in the performance of a contract (except to the extent the data constitute minor modifications to data that are limited rights data or restricted computer software).

 - Form, fit, and function data delivered under contract.

 - Data (except as may be included with restricted computer software) that constitute manuals or instructional and training material for installation, operation, or routine maintenance and repair of items, components, or processes delivered or furnished for use under a contract.

 - All other data delivered under the contract other than limited rights data or restricted computer software